pnnl/interflow/docs/_sources/user_guide.rst.txt

 | value       | value of flow connecting source to target     | flt   |
 +-------------+-----------------------------------------------+-------+

-Note that setting the level parameter equal to a value less than 5 will reduce the output accordingly to only show the appropriate levels, aggregated to the level specified.
+Note that setting the level parameter equal to a value less than 5 will aggregate the output accordingly to the specified levels.
 For example, specifying level 1 will return the following DataFrame instead.

 +-------------+-----------------------------------------------+-------+
 | Column Name | Description                                   | Type  |